RomanAlexandroff/42-Prague-Smart-Sign/README.md

 **good first contributions**
 - Core temperature monitoring as a safety mechanism: the temperature being too high may signal some serious hardware failure and a safety threat, e.g. the battery has the lowest maximum allowed operational temperature of 60°C — notify the Telegram chat if the temperature of the core gets at least to 50°C;
 - Forced display refresh: the Sign is programed not to refresh the content on the display unless it is absolutely necessary, but this approach causes some graphical artifacts to appear with time.
 Add a scheduled full display cleaning.
 Once a week is enough.
 Preferably in the night when noone can see it.
 After the cleaning process is done, the Sign may not stay blank and shall display relevant information.
 - Refactor the project to lower the number of the Common global (com_g) variables.
-But DO NOT alter the RTC global (rtc_g) variables unless you are absolutely certain of what you are doing.
+But DO NOT alter the RTC global (rtc_g) variables unless you are absolutely certain of what you are doing;
+- Add a countdown till the end of an ongoing exam like the already existing one till the start of an upcoming exam.

 **advanced contributions**
 - Adding a "DO NOT ENTER!" sign that can be displayed or errased from the screen by pressing the WARNING_BUTTON button;